HR

 1. suspension: the temporary placement of an employee in a non-pay, non-duty status;

-1. identifying the employee;
+1. Identifying the employee;

-3. the time and place for a mandatory meeting between the Decision Maker, Human Resources, and the employee.
+3. The time and place for a mandatory meeting between the Decision Maker, Human Resources, and the employee.

 E. The Decision Maker or designee may place the employee on leave with pay until a final decision is made.

 G. At the employee's expense, the employee may have an attorney at this meeting.
-If the employee is to be represented by an attorney, the employee must notify the Human Resources Director or designee within the time established in the written notice that they will be represented, so the County Attorney, or designee, may attend.
+If the employee is to be represented by an attorney, the employee must notify the Human Resources Director or designee within the time established in the written Pre-Adverse Notice that they will be represented, so the County Attorney, or designee, may attend.

 2. A statement of the action to be taken;